Ors1mer/QuadcastRGB/README.md

 # QuadcastRGB
 # About
 The program (or driver, if you wish) allows changing the RGB colors of the microphone HyperX Quadcast S just like NGenuity does.
-Should support all Unix-like platforms.
-Only Linux and partially FreeBSD were tested so far.
+Must support all Unix-like operating systems.
+Only Linux and partially FreeBSD and MacOS were tested so far.

 Available modes are *solid, blink, cycle, wave, lightning, and pulse*.
 The program runs as a daemon, kill it or unplug the mic to stop.